konetipavankalyan626/hospital-emergency-room-dashboard/README.md

 This project showcases the power of Power BI in healthcare analytics and serves as a foundation for continuous improvement in emergency room management.

 ## Author - Pavan Kalyan Koneti
-This project is part of my portfolio,
+This project is part of my portfolio,showcasing the Passionate about transforming raw data into meaningful insights that drive business decisions and operational excellence.